VanTanev/EqualNestBehavior/README.md

 # Equal Nest Behavior

-The Equal Nest Behavior is inspired by [Doctrine's Equal Nest Relations](http://www.doctrine-project.org/documentation/manual/1_0/en/defining-models:relationships:join-table-associations:self-referencing-nest-relations:equal-nest-relations) implementation and provides a way to define relations between objects that have equal hierarchy - think about a Person object and Friends relation.
+The Equal Nest Behavior is inspired by [Doctrine's Equal Nest Relations](http://www.doctrine-project.org/documentation/manual/1_0/en/defining-models:relationships:join-table-associations:self-referencing-nest-relations:equal-nest-relations) implementation and provides a way to define relations between objects that have equal hierarchy - think about a person and his friends.

 ## Setup with vanilla Propel